great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_google_cloud_platform_and_bigquery.md

 If successful, the `gcloud` CLI will provide the URL to your app and launch it in a new browser window, and you should be able to view the index page of your Data Docs site.

-### 3. Connect to your Data
+### 4. Connect to your Data

 The remaining sections in Part 1 contain a simplified description of [how to connect to your data in GCS](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/cloud/gcs/pandas) or [BigQuery](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/bigquery) and eventually build a <TechnicalTag tag="checkpoint" text="Checkpoint"/> that will be migrated to Cloud Composer.
-The following code can be run either in an interactive Python session or Jupyter Notebook that is in your `great_expectations/` folder.

 More details can be found in the corresponding How to Guides, which have been linked.

 <Tabs